apache/skywalking/docs/en/setup/backend/backend-zabbix.md

 ```

 ## Configuration file
-Zabbix receiver is configured via a configuration file.
-The configuration file defines everything related to receiving
+The Zabbix receiver is configured via a configuration file that defines everything related to receiving
  from agents, as well as which rule files to load.

-OAP can load the configuration at bootstrap.
-If the new configuration is not well-formed, OAP fails to start up.
+The OAP can load the configuration at bootstrap.
+If the new configuration is not well-formed, the OAP fails to start up.
 The files
 are located at `$CLASSPATH/zabbix-rules`.

 The file is written in YAML format, defined by the scheme described below.
 Square brackets indicate that a parameter is optional.

-An example for zabbix agent configuration could be found [here](../../../../test/e2e/e2e-test/docker/zabbix/zabbix_agentd.conf).
+An example for Zabbix agent configuration could be found [here](../../../../test/e2e/e2e-test/docker/zabbix/zabbix_agentd.conf).
-You could find the Zabbix agent detail items from [Zabbix Agent documentation](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/zabbix_agent).
+You could find details on Zabbix agent items from [Zabbix Agent documentation](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/zabbix_agent).

 ### Configuration file